Satellite-im/Uplink/docs/architecture.md

 ## Background
 - The Uplink repository consists of two `Cargo` projects: `kit` (a library) and `uplink` (the executable).
 - Uplink relies on [Warp](https://github.com/Satellite-im/Warp) and [Dioxus](https://github.com/DioxusLabs/dioxus).
 It is assumed the reader is familiar with the [Dioxus Documentation](https://dioxuslabs.com/guide/).
 - At a high level, Warp sends messages (it does much more), while Uplink is just the UI.
 Sending and receiving messages is asynchronous, and Uplink has a separate module to handle this: `warp_runner`.
 All the data for the Uplink UI is contained in a `State` struct.
 Changing the `State` struct drives the UI.
-When `warp_runner` handles an event from `Warp`, `State` is modified, and the entire UI is re-rendered.
+When `warp_runner` handles an event from the `Warp`, `State` is modified, and the entire UI is re-rendered.

 ## Running the Application
 - `uplink --help`